Bamieh/corp-cottage/README.md

 # Corp-cottage

+A “key metrics” view, containing components displaying:
+  1. the number of open issues
+  2. a line chart reflecting number of paying customers over a period of time
+  3. a bar chart reflecting number of reported issues over a period of time.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.